aochihi/IA2005/README.md

 # IA2005
-A simulation code of a multi-scale dynamic rupture propagation from Ide &amp; Aochi (JGR, 2005)
+A simulation code of a multi-scale dynamic rupture propagation from Ide &amp; Aochi (JGR, 2005).
+This provides a single rupture event, set by IA05.prm.

 ## History
 	26th October 2018: First updated.